 Just before we start, do understand one thing.
 These search engines may or may not give you the results you have been used to in Google.

 Not only it doesn’t track, but it even also maintains privacy.
 Browsers are known to follow you even when you use them in private browsing mode.
 Apart from these, you can do a lot more using DuckDuckGo which is not possible using other search engines.

 It is one of the oldest Privacy based search engines which doesn’t harvest personal data.
-One of the most significant advantages is that they show search result same as Google.
-The team behind Startpage pay Google to use their API, but make sure to remove all trackers and logs.
+One of the most significant advantages is that they show the same search results as Google.
+The team behind Startpage pays Google to use their API, but make sure to remove all trackers and logs.